Week 5: Working with Tabular Data in Python with Pandas¶

 df.loc['New York','AQI']

-Exercise 3: Print out the temperature of Chicago and Los Angeles.¶
+Exercise 3: Print out the temperature of Chicago and Los Angeles.
+(3 points)¶

 1.6 Basic statistics with Pandas:¶